yihui/yihui.org/content/en/2022-04-29-quarto-r-markdown.md

 a larger world outside R. Quarto's heavy investment in Pandoc Lua filters means that it is not tied to a specific backend that generates the `.md` (Markdown) output file.
-In case a new tool (oh God, no thanks) like **knitr** and jupyter be invented, Quarto can integrate with it, too.[^3]
+In case a new tool (oh God, no thanks) like **knitr** and jupyter is invented, Quarto can integrate with it, too.[^3]

 [^3]: Quarto is mainly written in TypeScript, not R or Python.

 At this point, I think the benefits for other communities to try Quarto are more significant than R users.
 R Markdown will continue to exist and be maintained (bug fixes and relatively small enhancements).
-I do not think R Markdown users need to hurry to the switch.
+I do not think R Markdown users need to hurry to switch.
 Another thing that may give you some peace of mind is that Quarto can render `.Rmd` documents without any modification, too, so you can continue to write `.Rmd` instead of `.qmd`.
 If you like Quarto's rendering, great.
 If not, the door is still wide open for you to come back.